ubc/canvas-page-view/README.md

 1. Run the script. `npm start`.
 1. An `{Canvas user id}-pageviews.csv` file should be generated for each Canvas user id.

+## Note
+Please note that this project downloads `remote-ip`, which is the origin IP address of the request.
+IP addresses are considered personal information and should be treated with care.
+Sharing IP addresses of students without formal approval from an Associate Dean is not permitted.
+Please contact the [LTHub](mailto:lt.hub@ubc.ca) if you have any questions or concerns.

 ## Authors

 * [justin0022](https://github.com/justin0022) -